bluzelle/swarmDB/README.md

         }
     ]

-where the Peer object parameters are:
+where the Peer object parameters are (ALL PARAMETERS MUST MATCH THE PEER CONFIGURATION):
 - "host" - the IP address associated with the external node
 - "http_port" - the HTTP port on which the external node listens for HTTP client requests.
 - "name" - the human readable name that the external node uses
-- "port" - the socket address that the external node will listen for protobuf and web socket requests.
+- "port" - the socket address that the external node will listen for protobuf and web socket requests. (listen_port in the config file)
 - "uuid" - the universally unique identifier that the external node uses to uniquely identify itself.
+This is required to be unique per node and consistent between the peerlist and the config.

 Please ensure that a JSON object representing the local node is also included in the array of peers.